Dennis Powers

-Biography

-Early life
+Early life and education

-He was born on September 14, 1953 in LaFollette, Tennessee.
+He was born on September 14, 1953, in LaFollette, Tennessee.
 He graduated from LaFollette High School and received a Bachelor of Business Administration from the University of Tennessee in Knoxville, Tennessee.

 Career

 He started his career at the Baird Supply Company as a salesman, followed by the Furtex Corporation as a machinist, and later at the LaFollette Hardware and Lumber Co., a construction company.
-He then worked as an Electronic Data Processing Technician for Union Carbide (a subsidiary of Dow Chemical) in Oak Ridge, Tennessee with a Security Q clearance.
+He then worked as an electronic data processing technician for Union Carbide (a subsidiary of Dow Chemical) in Oak Ridge, Tennessee, with a Security Q clearance.
 He also worked in the Energy Department Manager of the East Tennessee Human Resource Agency (ETHRA) for Campbell, Union and surrounding counties.
 He now works as an insurance agent.

-He is former President of the Campbell County Young Republicans.
+He is former president of the Campbell County Young Republicans.
 From 1992 to 1996, he was a Republican nominee for the 36th district of Tennessee.
-Since 2010, he has served two terms for this district as a state congressman.
+Since 2010, he has served seven terms for this district as a state representative.

-He is a member of the Tennessee Tea Party, the Heritage Foundation, the American Legislative Exchange Council (ALEC), the National Right to Life, the National Rifle Association, the National Federation of Independent Business, the Tennessee Farm Bureau Federation, and the National Conference of State Legislators.
+He is a member of the Tennessee Tea Party, The Heritage Foundation, the American Legislative Exchange Council (ALEC), the National Right to Life, the National Rifle Association of America, the National Federation of Independent Business, the Tennessee Farm Bureau Federation, and the National Conference of State Legislators.

 He is a member of Friends of Cove Lake State Park, committee chair of the Boy Scouts of America, and serves on the Campbell County Board of Habitat for Humanity.
 He volunteers at LaFollette Medical Center.
 Other philanthropic endeavors include the Wounded Warrior Project, the American Cancer Society and Relay for Life.

+In 2023, Powers supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+Some Democrats characterized the expulsion as unnecessary and unprecedented.

 Personal life

-He is married to Tracy (Adkins) Powers, and they attend the First Baptist Church of Jacksboro, Tennessee.
+He has been married to Tracy (Adkins) Powers since 1987 and they have been members of the First Baptist Church of Jacksboro since 1990.

 Political stances

-Stated on February 21, 2023 in a debate regarding HB 327 which would make the Tennessee Office of Faith-Based Initiatives funded by the state, that he believes the decisions made by the Supreme Court including Brown vs. Board of Education, Dred Scott, and Plessy vs Ferguson, were wrong decisions.
+Stated on February 21, 2023, in a debate regarding HB 327 which would make the Tennessee Office of Faith-Based Initiatives funded by the state, that he believes that some decisions made by the Supreme Court have been incorrect.